ConorBevan/PP3-Star-Wars-Quiz/README.md

 # Credits

+- I used this video as inspiration for my code but I expanded and added from this base - (https://www.youtube.com/watch?v=YScd9FqGAZs)
 - This site was used to give inspiration for my database and better understand the use of dictionaries in python -  (https://realpython.com/python-quiz-application/)
 - Colorama was used to add some color to my quiz in the terminal - (https://pypi.org/project/colorama/)
 - This was used by my mentor to explain how to change my inputs to accept both uppercase and lowercase inputs of the same value - (https://stackoverflow.com/questions/9257094/how-to-change-a-string-into-uppercase)